 Timesheets provide a wealth of information that can help you manage your diverse team more intelligently.
 Harvest collates this raw timesheet data into a visual summary of where your team’s time is going.

 While Harvest does a great job keeping track of time on specific projects, it’s not a time clock per se, nor does it tabulate attendance directly.
-If you’re looking for an app your employees can use to clock in and out and that will also help you with reporting, labor costs, and scheduling, Sling is the better choice.

 For employees who work remotely or switch jobs or locations regularly, there’s the QuickBooks Time tracking app.